Debusine concepts

 Collections can be uniquely identified within a workspace by category and name, and can provide useful starting points for further lookups within collections.

-To learn more about collections, you can read more details about its data model.
+To learn more about collections, you can read more details about their data model.

 Tasks